Antony Blinken: IsraelPalestine

 During a visit to Tel Aviv following the October 7 attacks, Blinken promised to help defend Israel "as long as America exists."
 Blinken said that "Israel has the right, indeed the obligation, to defend itself and to ensure that this never happens again."
 He rejected calls for a ceasefire in the Gaza war but said he supported "humanitarian pauses" to deliver aid to the people of the Gaza Strip.
-According to Blinken participated in Netanyahu's cabinet policy decisions on humanitarian aid, which allowed the targeting of aid convoys that could reach Hamas.
-Implementation of the policy resulted in assaults on UNRWA aid trucks, Palestinian police escorts for aid convoys, the World Central Kitchen aid convoy attack, and assassination of Anera aid workers.
+Blinken allegedly participated in Netanyahu's cabinet policy decisions on humanitarian aid, which allowed the targeting of aid convoys that could reach Hamas.
+Implementation of the policy resulted in assaults on UNRWA aid trucks, Palestinian police escorts for aid convoys, the World Central Kitchen aid convoy attack, and the assassination of Anera aid workers.